How to Design a Beautiful Garden on a Budget: Tips and Strategies for Affordable Landscaping

 Potted plants offer flexibility and style to any garden space.
 They can be strategically placed to enhance appearance and define areas.
 Utilizing hanging baskets can add dimension and color at different heights.

-Potted plants are easily movable, allowing for seasonal arrangement changes.
+Potted plants are also easily movable, allowing for seasonal arrangement changes.
 Using affordable potting soil can keep costs down while still ensuring plants thrive.
 Regular maintenance is key to keeping potted plants vibrant and healthy.

 Incorporating Vertical Greenery